 Featuring 200 acres of meadows, forests, marshes and creeks, there’s plenty of natural beauty to explore year-round.
 See the wildflowers in bloom April through October.
-Hike or cross-country ski over 5 miles of trails every season.
-Mountain bikers can pedal 3.5 miles of beginner/intermediate trails spring through fall or get outside in the winter months to ride fat tire bikes or cross-country ski on groomed trails.
+Hike over 5 miles of trails throughout the year.
+Mountain bikers can pedal 3.5 miles of beginner/intermediate trails spring through fall or get outside in the winter months to ride fat tire bikes.
+When snow blankets the park, cross-country ski on 5 miles of groomed trails.
 Fat tire bikes and cross-country ski rentals are available!

 After working up an appetite, head west 23 minutes for pizza and brews in Bridgman.

 This old state police station turned brewery will win you over with their charming outdoor beer garden.
 Their wood-fired pizzas will also steal your heart.
 Choose staples like pepperoni and sausage or try a more unique flavor like their elote pizza.
 (You’ll be glad you did!)
 Pair it with a Blood Orange Blonde and choose your favorite picnic table to relax at (limited indoor seating is also available).
 Stick around for a game of corn hole beneath the twinkling lights before heading 11 minutes south to a breathtaking hiking destination.